linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 ## Nominal Index [(https://data.linz.govt.nz/table/51994)](https://data.linz.govt.nz/table/51994)
 ### Description:
-The nominal index is used when searching for titles by registered proprietor.
-The actual proprietor table is not used for searching.
-Proprietors will always be automatically copied into the nominal index, but additional entries can be manually added (or removed). <br>
+The nominal index is used when searching for titles by registered owner (formerly registered owner).
+The actual registered owner table is not used for searching.
+Registered owners will always be automatically copied into the nominal index, but additional entries can be manually added (or removed). <br>
 __IMPORTANT__: LINZ would like to remind users that the Privacy Act applies to personal information contained within this dataset, particularly when used in conjunction with other public data.
 See the [LINZ Licence For Personal Data 2.1](https://data.linz.govt.nz/license/linz-licence-personal-data-21/)
 __Please ensure your use of this data does not breach any conditions of the Act.__

 __Data Element__   | __Type (max. size)__   | __Notes__
 :-----------|:-----------|:-----------------------------------
 TTL_TITLE_NO       | VARCHAR(20)            | The title that this nominal index belongs to.
-PRP_ID             | INTEGER                | If the name was automatically copied into the nominal index, this contains the id of the proprietor.
-This is used to make the nominal index entry historical when the proprietor is transferred off the title.
+PRP_ID             | INTEGER                | If the name was automatically copied into the nominal index, this contains the id of the registered owner.
+This is used to make the nominal index entry historical when the registered owner is transferred off the title.
 __*ID*__           | INTEGER                | The unique identifier for the nominal index entry.
 (Primary Key) STATUS             | VARCHAR(4)             | Status of the nominal index entry.
-This indicates if the name is currently the registered proprietor on the title or not.
+This indicates if the name is currently the registered owner on the title or not.
 The default when searching is to search on current names only, but titles can be searched using all historical names as well. <br> See Reference Code Group TSDS for valid values
 NAME_TYPE          | VARCHAR(4)             | Indicates if the name is individual or corporate.
 See Reference Code Group NMIT for valid values
 SURNAME            | VARCHAR(100)           | If this nominal index entry is an individual, the surname is stored here, otherwise this should be blank.
 OTHER_NAMES        | VARCHAR(100)           | If this nominal index entry is an individual, the given names are stored here, otherwise this should be blank.